dthies/moodle-block_displaymath/README.txt

 This is a block that configures MathJax so that it plays nice with TeX filter.

-Place this directory in the Moodle installation /blocks folder which is named displaymath.
-Visit adminpage to install to database.
+Place this directory in the Moodle installation /blocks folder with the name displaymath.
+Visit admin page to install to database.
 Set MathJax url in the settings either to cdn or local install of MathJax.js.
 Add block to course page and enable TeX filter.